jbroker04/EEG-Emotion-CNN/README.md

 **Acknowledgments**
 ----------------

-We would like to thank the DEAP dataset creators for making the dataset publicly available.
+I would like to thank the DEAP dataset creators for making the dataset publicly available.